cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## create new common component - Paginator
+## connect Redux DevTools Extension